-- (b) Within twenty-four hours of a licensee providing the notice required by subsection (a) of this section, the licensee shall provide to the department a signed statement that details the circumstances of the event, including, as applicable, an accurate inventory of the quantity and type of any cannabis diverted, stolen, lost, destroyed or damaged, a description of any records lost or altered, whether any internal or third-party investigation is still ongoing, and confirmation that the appropriate law enforcement authorities were notified. - (c) A licensee shall notify the department no later than the next business day after any of the following: - (1) An alarm activation or other event that requires response by public safety personnel; - (2) A breach of security; and - (3) The failure of a security alarm system due to a loss of electrical support or mechanical malfunction that is expected to last longer than eight hours. - (d) A licensee shall notify the department within ten days of any corrective measures taken in response to an event specified in subsection (c) of this section. - (e) A licensee shall maintain and produce in accordance with section 21a-421j-6 of these Policies and Procedures all documentation related to an occurrence that is reportable pursuant to subsections (a) through (c), inclusive, of this section.
+- (b) Within twenty-four hours of a licensee providing the notice required by subsection (a) of this section, the licensee shall provide to the department a signed statement that details the circumstances of the event, including, as applicable, an accurate inventory of the quantity and type of any cannabis diverted, stolen, lost, destroyed or damaged, a description of any records lost or altered, whether any internal or third-party investigation is [still] ongoing, and confirmation that the appropriate law enforcement authorities were notified. - (c) A licensee shall notify the department no later than the next business day after any of the following: - (1) An alarm activation or other event that requires response by public safety personnel; - (2) A breach of security; and - (3) The failure of a security alarm system due to a loss of electrical support or mechanical malfunction that is expected to last longer than eight hours. - (d) Within ten days after an event specified in subsection (c) of this section, a[A] licensee shall [notify] provide a written report to the department [within ten days of] detailing any corrective measures taken in response to [an] such event[specified in subsection (c) of this section]. - (e) A licensee shall maintain and produce in accordance with section 21a-421j-6 of these Policies and Procedures all documentation related to an occurrence that is reportable pursuant to subsections (a) through (c), inclusive, of this section.